bensu/scar/README.md

-# Environ
+# Scar

+> Long live the King!

+A poorly opinionated fork of environ.

 ## Rationale

-I've happily used [environ](http://github.com/weavejester/environ) for years and it provides a nice API to deal with config and environment variables.
-It is based on the [Twelve-Factor App's](https://12factor.net/config) recommendation on Environment Variables.
-Lately I've hit some problems that are hard to solve with environ and this fork addresses those.
-[XXX] is different from environ in the following ways:
+I've happily used [environ](http://github.com/weavejester/environ) for years and it provides a nice API to deal with config variables.
+It is based on the [Twelve-Factor App's](https://12factor.net/config) for config variables and it boils down to "use environment variables".
+I will distinguish between "configs" (the variables we are using in the code, regardless of their source) and "envars" (Unix environment variables).
+You read configs from envars or from other sources, like a file or a config map in `project.clj` Lately I've hit some problems that don't fit with environ's decisions and this fork addresses those.
+Scar is different from environ in the following ways:

 1. Config checked into git
 2. Spec checking